maybleMyers/kandinsky5/README.md

 ## Example inference run
 This will work on a 24gb gpu with like 80GB RAM used, could maybe lower duration to use less or something.

 To install I would use python 3.10 and torch 2.8.
+Linux is much less painless for you to use.
 python3.10 -m venv env
 pip install torch==2.8.0+cu128 torchvision --index-url https://download.pytorch.org/whl/cu128
 pip install -r requirements.txt